andmcgregor/dashing-map/README.md

 Copy the following files into a directory named `map` within the `widgets` directory of your Dashing app.

+Or type `dashing install 6386263` from your project directory.

 ## Using the widget

 Include a widget with a `data-view` of `Map`.
 You can also use `data-color` to color the map and set `data-type` to heat to display a heatmap rather than markers